Warsaw Chopin Airport: The pre-war and wartime Okęcie (1934–45)

 With the building finished in 1933, the new modernist premises of the Warsaw airport cost the State Treasury around zl 10 million.
 The new complex included three hangars, exhibition space, garages, and of course a large, modern terminal building with a concrete taxiway complete with stands for a number of aircraft.
 Warsaw thus received an airport befitting of any European capital city.
 In its first year of operation, Okęcie served over 10,000 passengers.
-After the aerodrome's civilian buildings were finished, the military potential of the site began to be developed, with a Polish Air Force base opening soon after; later followed the buildings of the Institute of Aviation, PZL aircraft-building plant and other pieces of aviation infrastructure.

 As air traffic and the number of aircraft movements grew greatly year on year, the authorities identified the need to develop a new system for air traffic navigation and control.
 The state, as a result, marked a number of air corridors for use by civil airlines, whilst radio stations were established to regulate such traffic and divert it away from sensitive and restricted areas.
 By 1938, the airport was equipped with 16 immigration checkpoints for passengers both departing and arriving on international flights.
 These posts were then manned by the Polish Border Guard.
 By 1937, the airport had also received new radio navigation equipment and was using Lorenz beam technology to assure the safety of landings and approaches over Warsaw, during periods of poor visibility or bad weather.
-On the eve of World War II, Okęcie airport was connected by regular scheduled flights with 6 domestic and 17 foreign airports, among which were Tel-Aviv (then in Palestine) and Beirut in Lebanon; there were also plans to soon begin transatlantic service to the United States.
+On the eve of World War II, Okęcie airport was connected by regular scheduled flights with 6 domestic and 17 foreign airports, among which were Lydda near Jaffa, Palestine (now Tel-Aviv-Yafo) and Beirut in Lebanon; there were also plans to soon begin transatlantic service to the United States.

 During World War II, Okęcie was often used as a battleground between the German Army and Polish resistance and was almost completely destroyed.
 From the very first day of the war in Poland, Okęcie became a target for bombing by the German Luftwaffe.
 Later, once Warsaw was occupied by the German army, the airport became the base for two German aviation schools and a Junkers aircraft repair works.
 During this period, the airport also received its first concrete runway and taxiways; these were left undamaged until the very final days of the war, despite numerous attacks by both the Home Army and Soviet Armed Forces.
 However, with the German withdrawal from the city, both Okęcie's remaining buildings and ground infrastructure (including the runway) were intentionally destroyed in order to deny their use to the advancing Red Army and Polish First Army.